TimothyRHuertas/normalizer/README.md

 ### The npm module is named html-normalizer

-Normalizer is on npm.  `npm install html-normalizer`.
+Normalizer is on npm.  `npm install html-normalizer`

 #### Disclaimer

 The majority of tests written with this util will be functional in nature.
 There is no substitute for unit tests.
-Like doughnuts, please use it in moderation.
+Like doughnuts, please use Normalizer in moderation.

-**Normalizer is best used with a test runner that reports inline string diffs.**  Similar to what a good source control file diff viewer reports.
+**Normalizer is best used with a test runner that reports inline string diffs;** Similar to what a good source control file diff viewer reports.

 #### Add test coverage to legacy code faster than ever

-This util is very useful for adding functional coverage to legacy code.
-Tests that will let you refactor with some degree of confidence.
+This util is very useful for adding functional test coverage to legacy code.
 To start:

 1. Load the module to test.
 2. Simulate events (click, hover, ajax response, ect).
-3. Copy the module's outer HTML.
+3. Copy the module's element's outer HTML.
 4. Use that HTML and Normalizer to write your assertions.
 5. Refactor the code, make sure the tests pass, rinse and repeat.